 - It's important to drink water. - Water is healthy. - We need to drink water all throughout the day. - What's the color and flavor of plain water? - When we add fresh fruit to water, how will it change the color and flavor of it? - While cutting each fruit, ask about the shape, color, flavor (sweet or sour).
 Let the children enjoy tasting each fruit. - Demonstrate each part of the activity.
-Have multiple lemon squeezers, eye droppers, etc. Every child will have a turn to work each tool.
+Every child will have a turn to work each tool.